St. John Land Conservancy

 Haulover is located on the East End of St. John.
 It has two beautiful and unspoiled beaches — one that is a popular swimming spot (South Haulover on Round Bay), and the other that has arguably the best snorkeling reachable by road on the island (North Haulover on Dreekets Bay).
 This area, with its historical significance, pristine beaches and thriving underwater life was about to be developed into 28 condominium units, which would’ve resulted in the public losing access to this remarkably unspoiled and historic land.
 (Please click the thumbnail images below to enlarge them and view all our photos of this beautiful property in full size.)

-Understanding the importance of preserving these parcels, protecting the beaches and substantial marine areas from the effects of development, St. John attorney Raf Muilenburg and his wife Thia worked hard for 2 years to find conservation buyers for the property.
+Understanding the importance of preserving these parcels, protecting the beaches and substantial marine areas from the effects of development, St. John Land Conservancy worked hard for 2 years to find conservation buyers for the property.
 In May of 2011 they succeeded with the cooperation of Dave Prevo, the developer of Dreekets Bay, who owned the five parcels of property constituting 3.6 acres shown on the aerial photo above.
 Together with Lauren Mercadante, a lifelong devotee of the island and naturalist, they formed The St. John Land Conservancy to protect threatened natural lands on the island, especially Haulover and the historic East End.
 The land eventually became part of the VI National Park.